mkleehammer/surround/README.md

 The keymap also binds each of the characters from `surround-pairs`, both left and right, to a mark command.
 Left characters, including characters where left and right are the same (like quotes), will be bound to "mark auto".
 Right characters will be bound to "mark outer".
-So pressing `C-. (` will mark inside parentheses and `C-. )` will mark the parentheses also.
+So pressing `M-' (` will mark inside parentheses and `M-' )` will mark the parentheses also.

-To provide shortcuts for quotes, they have been added to `surround-pairs` also, so `C-. "` will mark inside quotes.
+To provide shortcuts for quotes, they have been added to `surround-pairs` also, so `M-' "` will mark inside quotes.

 The keymap is generated from `surround-pairs`, so if you change the pairs list, you may need to restart Emacs for shortcuts to be available for your new characters.
 (If you are more familiar with Emacs, you can use the provided function to rebuild the keymap instead.)

-## Installation

-The package is available on MELPA, so you can install it with `package-install`.
-If you are using `use-package`, put this into your init.el.
-This snippet binds "C-." - be sure to change that if you want a different key:

-    (use-package surround
-      :bind-keymap ("C-." . surround-keymap))

 ## Examples